British and World Marbles Championship

 The British and World Marbles Championship is a marbles knock-out tournament that takes place annually on Good Friday and dates back to 1588.
 It is held at the Greyhound public house in Tinsley Green, West Sussex.
 Teams of six players participate to win the title and a silver trophy.
 The event is open to anyone of any age or nationality.
 Over the years, players from Australia, Belgium, Canada, Estonia, Ireland, France, Germany, Japan, Netherlands, Wales and the United States have participated alongside English teams.

-The most recent event took place on World Marbles Day, Bank Holiday Good Friday, April 18, 2025, where the German teams won their first tournament since 2019.
+The event took place on World Marbles Day, Bank Holiday Good Friday, April 3, 2026.
+The tournament was won by the Turners Hill Tollymen, their first ever win.